 Consider what a customer service agent typically touches: customer records across multiple databases, support ticket systems, CRM platforms, billing information.
 An infrastructure automation agent might have write access to production systems, the ability to provision cloud resources, permissions to modify network configurations.
 A data pipeline agent could have access to financial reporting tools, analytics platforms, sensitive business intelligence - all of that access stays active after the owner leaves, and nobody's monitoring what the agent does with it.

 Each agent has credentials stored somewhere.
-A config file, a secrets manager, environment variables, or sometimes it's hardcoded in a script.
 Without an owner to maintain them, these credentials are never rotated, never reviewed, never decommissioned.

 How do ghost agents impact regulatory compliance?